 My story with the Midwives brew

 Personally, I had tried to induce labor that way with my firstborn 5 days past his due date.
 My healthcare provider had recommended it for me.

 Ever since, I have no question about the general effectiveness of castor oil: I had all the side effects of feeling super sick, having crazy cramps, and suffer from strong diarrhea.

 No other effects, no labor in sight… My little baby was born 4 days later.
 That was after I had given up on trying to get things going and without medical induction.
 The only thing I continued doing was drinking my red raspberry leaf tea and regular walks.
 Then, he came on his own beautiful time.

 I don’t regret having tried the brew, but I probably wouldn’t try it again with another baby in the future.

 Midwives brew success stories

 For a success story, check out some internet forums or YouTube videos.
 Many birth stories are documented there, including natural induction with the Midwives’ brew.
 Some mamas even try the Midwives’ brew several times after their due date.

 And maybe your baby actually needs a few more days.
 Not all little ones come in the exact time frame given during an ultrasound scan in week 12.
 Try to stay patient and relax if you can.

 Is your hospital bag (for mom, dad, and baby) all packed and ready?
 Do you have all the 10 newborn essentials prepared and organized?
-Distract yourself in the best way possible, do some curb walking, eat spicy food, and enjoy these last few days with your bump as much as you can.
+Distract yourself in the best way possible, do some curb walking, eat spicy food, and enjoy these last few days with your bump as much as possible.